 Special Purpose District providing Recreation, Leisure and Seniors Services in the area), the County of Lexington, and the US Army Corps of Engineers, collaborating with other organizations and stakeholders in the community.
-Our Action Plan includes an allocation of \$3,544,900 towards mitigation and resiliency as an area benefit to infrastructure in this Low-to-Moderate Income Area.
-Our plan would leverage that money against additional funding that may be available from USACOE, possible other federal, state and/or local grants, donations from local business and commercial enterprises and community organizations to redevelop this flood prone area into a usable community asset.
+Our Action Plan includes an allocation of \$1,134,081 towards mitigation and resiliency as an area benefit to infrastructure in this Low-to-Moderate Income Area.
+Our plan would leverage that money against additional funding that may be available from USACoE, possible other federal, state and/or local grants, donations from local business and commercial enterprises and community organizations to redevelop this flood prone area into a usable community asset.

 Administering Entity: The County's Community Development Department and Public Works Department will work together to directly manage all public infrastructure improvement activities.
 Contractors will be procured to carry out the actual labor and construction/installation of the to-be-identified activities.
 Public infrastructure activities are not scheduled to commence until after the residential buy-out program is completed.
-Therefore, it is estimated that these activities would begin in late 2017 or early 2018 and should be completed by the end of 2019.
+Therefore, it is estimated that these activities would begin in early 2019 and should be completed by the end of 2020.